-The Stormwater utility is responsible for the operation and maintenance of 620 miles of pipe, 72 pump stations, and over 100 discharge outfall pipes that collect and route runoff from the streets and gutters, and discharges it to our local rivers, creeks, and sloughs.
-The Stormwater utility also manages the City’s National Pollutant Discharge Elimination Permit (NPDES) and all the monitoring, testing, education and programs required under the permit.
+The Stormwater Utility Division operates and maintains 620 miles of pipe, 72 pump stations, and over 100 discharge pipes that collect and route runoff from the streets and gutters to our local rivers, creeks, and sloughs.

-Operators of construction sites that are one-acre or larger, including smaller sites that are part of a larger common plan of development are monitored under the State’s Construction General Permit.
+Operators of construction sites on one-acre or larger, including smaller sites part of a larger common plan of development, are monitored under the State’s Construction General Permit.
 The Stormwater Program also requires specific control measures for post-construction runoff from new developments and redeveloped areas.

 The Stormwater Quality Control Criteria Plan (SWQCCP) provides development standards on these controls, including general site control measures, site-specific source control measures, and treatment control measures for the following:

 Retail gas outlets with 5,000 or more sq. ft. of impervious area

 Overview of Federal, State and local stormwater regulations:

 Flyer of various BMPS that may be implemented on construction sites: